pyxem/pyxem/doc/intro.rst

     :octicon:`zap;2em;sd-text-info` Examples
     ^^^

-    Gallery of short examples illustrating simple tasks that can be performed with pyxems.
+    Gallery of short examples illustrating simple tasks that can be performed with pyxem.

   .. grid-item-card::
     :link: tutorials/index